 Our degree programs and courses in sustainability have been recognized for their innovative design, and the research interests of many of our faculty members focus on the economic, environmental, and social impacts of conducting business.

-In 2021, Professor Dror Etzion and his fellow researchers at the McGill Sustainability Systems Initiative launched a platform called PIVOT to empower members of the Canadian business community to be more sustainable.
+In 2021, researchers at the McGill Sustainability Systems Initiative launched a platform called PIVOT to empower members of the Canadian business community to be more sustainable.

 In 2020, our BCom program ranked 4th in Canada and our MBA ranked 14th globally by the Corporate Knights’ Better World rankings for addressing sustainable development and corporate social responsibility through teaching, research and practice